froggyos/froggyos.github.io/versions/1.14/README.md

 -- when running the program
 C:/Home> st [program name] [arg1] [arg2]
 C:/Home> st about_froggy "froggy" 7
-> hello I am froggy and I am 7 years old
+ hello I am froggy and I am 7 years old
 ```
 ### Typeable Input
 The `ask` keyword will not create a new variable and cannot overwrite other variable values, even if that variable is mutable.
+After input, the interpreter will replace the `ask` keyword line with `set [variable name] = "[input]">coerce([variable type])`.
 ```
 ask [variable:S] [prefix:S]

 ask "name" "?"

+-- different line
 str name = ""
 out "What is your name?"
 ask "name" "?"
 out 'Hello $|name|!'

+-- same line
+str name = ""
+ask "name" "What is your name?" out 'Hello $|name|!'

--- in the terminal
+-- in the terminal, different line
 C:/Home> st [program name]
-> What is your name?
+What is your name?
 ?
 Froggy
+ Hello Froggy!

+-- in the terminal, same line
+C:/Home> st [program name]
+What is your name?
+Froggy
-> Hello Froggy!
+ Hello Froggy!
 ```

 ### Input with Navigable Options